ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 ### The "Debate" Concludes

-By the time the deicion about whether or not to implement a Hard Fork was made, it appeared to be far more than just about a Hard Fork; it had became a tribalistic power game where the both sides were so entrenched in their positions, they were unable to concede.
+By the time the deicion about whether or not to implement a Hard Fork was made, it appeared to be far more than just about a Hard Fork; it had became a tribalistic power game where the both sides were so entrenched in their positions, many were beyond reason and unable to concede.

-As we will reflect upon later, through a game thoery lense, the whole ordeal seemed like a coordination failure, as from the beginning the incentives were aligned such that both sides were driven to "victory or death".
-The forkers downplayed the possible negative outcomes of a Hard Fork, whilst simultaniously making it seem like the only viable option, glossing over the reality of the situation thanks to Robin Hoods's efforts.
+As we will reflect upon later, through a game thoery lense, the whole ordeal seemed like a coordination trap, as from the beginning the incentives were aligned such that both sides were driven to "victory or death".
+The forkers downplayed the possible negative outcomes of a Hard Fork, whilst simultaniously making it seem like the only viable option, glossing over the reality of the situation thanks to Robin Hood's efforts.

-As the split function deadline loomed, consensus was declaired, and Ethereum would implement the unthinkable: a Hard Fork to change the rules of the game and undo the hack via an "irregular state change".
+As the split function deadline loomed, consensus was declaired, and Ethereum would implement the unthinkable: a Hard Fork to change the rules of the game and undo the hack.
 The forkers had won the debate; or at least, they got their way.
 For now.

 ### Neutral Decisions

-During the debate the Ethereum Foundation attempted to maintain stance of neutrality; whatever the outcome, it was a question for the Ethereum _communtiy_ to deicde, not something that came from on high, apparently.
-Despite this, evidence of lack of neutrality from Etheruem Foundation was shown, particularly in the way that the default settings for the Ethereum client, go-ethereum aka geth, was set.
+During the debate the Ethereum Foundation attempted to maintain a stance of neutrality; whatever the outcome, it was a question for the Ethereum _communtiy_ to deicde, not something that came from the top.
+Despite this, evidence of lack of neutrality from Etheruem Foundation was shown throughout, but particularly in the way that the default settings for the Ethereum client, go-ethereum aka geth, was set.

 One problem with implementing the Hard Fork was that if many users needed to "opt-in" with additional confuguration, many (perhaps most) users and miners would be operating on the "unforked" chain, which would all but guaruntee that a chain split would occur and create problems.
-The solution was to update the default settings of the Ethereum clients to follow the new Hard Fork rules, and require users to "opt-out" of the fork.
+The "solution" was to update the default settings of the Ethereum clients to follow the new Hard Fork rules, and require users to "opt-out" of the fork.

 In a veiled attempt to maintain some level of neutrality, the decision of which default to use for geth was made based on the outcome of a "coin vote", which was announced and concluded within 12 hours, giving very little time to coordinate any reponse from anti-forkers, and was heavily skewed by pro-fork whales.
 The important decision of which chain to default was then claimed to be made "by the community".

-Whilst it was clear that some pro-forkers did not want geth or any Etheruem Foundation products to even have the option of running the "unforked" chain, in what appears to be some level of compromise, the infamous `--oppose-dao-fork` flag was added to geth, enabling users to opt-in to the _Code is Law_ chain, and it later became a protest slogan of those supporting Ethereum Classic.
+Whilst it was clear that some pro-forkers did not want geth or any Etheruem Foundation products to even have the option of running the "unforked" chain, to provide plausible neutrality, the infamous `--oppose-dao-fork` flag was added to geth, enabling users to opt-in to the _Code is Law_ chain by enabling this config paramter.
+It was removed in later versions.

 --- screenshot of mist ---

 To be fair, other teams within Etheruem Foundation were intentionally less biased; Mist, the dapp browser, forced users to make an explicit choice of which version of the chain to run when opening the client, rather than opting them in to the fork by default.

-Ethereum Foundation Involvemenet:
+Very neutal:
 https://nitter.42l.fr/stephantual/status/743764898316877824

-## The DAO Hard Fork
+## The Fork

-Contrary to popular misconception, the DAO Hard Fork was technically _not_ a "rollback" - there was no "going back" to a previous state - rather, in the words of Vitalik - it was a "surgical irregular state change".
-In many ways, this is actually worse outcome from a _Code is Law_ perspective, as it was the manual intervention of a contract in-flight, overriding the logic of the contract with an arbitrary replacement.

-So, on block 1,920,000, it happened.
-While the Ethereum website still proudly proclaimed "Build Unstoppable Applications", a hard fork was implemented to stop The Hacker's DAO.
-Pro-forkers had used their influence to reach into the contract layer, override _Code is Law_, rewrite The DAO's contract midflight, and confiscate funds from The Hacker.
+On block 1,920,000, or 30th July 2016 for those still using the gregorian calendar, history was made.
+While the Ethereum website still proudly proclaimed "Build Unstoppable Applications", it's authors changed the Ethereum protocol for the sole purpose of stopping The Hacker's Child DAO in it's tracks.
+The forkers reached into the application layer, punt kicked _Code is Law_, rewrote The DAO's contract midflight, and confiscated Ether from The Hacker.
 Mission Accomplished!

 --- image of popping corks ---

+Contrary to popular misconception, The DAO Hard Fork was technically _not_ a "rollback", as it is commonly referred to - there was no "going back" to an old state - rather, in the words of Vitalik, it was a "surgical irregular state change".
+In many ways, this is far worse outcome from a _Code is Law_ perspective, as unlike a long reorg, this was the manual intervention of a contract mid-flight, overriding the logic of the contract, _changing the rules of the game_, and inserting some arbitray replacement code deteremined by an off-chain governance process with next to no transparency.
+On this new fork, where the application layer had been desecrated, _Code is Law_ was dead.

+### The Chain Split

+As if by some divine universal law, a dynamic of opposites is seen all throughout nature.
+The Light and the Dark, the Yin and Yang, the Decentralized and Centralized.

+-- THE DAO LOGO --

+When an attempt was made to crush the Original Ethereum Vision by it's very authors, the universe provided an equal and opposite response - the defiant continuation of the original Ethereum chain, following unforked _classic_ rules.
+In contrast to the freshly forked Ethereum, the unforked Etheruem was opposite in many ways; in it's unstoppability, it's level of decentralization and therefore in it's unbounded potential to change the world.

+The technology, for the first time, had demonstrated it's ultimate dispute resolution mechanism.
+Through the chain split, all parties got what they wanted; either a version of Ethereum where _Code isn't Law_, or a chain where the promise of "Build Unstoppable Applications" was upheld.

+The DAO Fork was a sacred cleansing moment for Ethereum; a shedding of the corruption and centralization that allowed The Fork to happen.
+Those who didn't like _Code is Law_ started a new chain with new rules, leaving the unforked chain to operated as it was, with less baggage, a refined community and a clear mission.

+-- iamgery of forking off --

+Confusingly, the Ethereum Foundation determined that their new forked chain would be called "Ethereum", and from then on it would exclusively receive official support from the Foundation - not limited to development and marketing.
+But _Code is Law_ is not something that could be forked away on a whim, and the original chain they abandoned continued to chug along, and became known as _Ethereum Classic_.

-## The Immaculate Conception
+### The Immaculate Conception

-- SO MANY things had to happen perfectly
-- If there was no DAO
-- If there was no Bug
-- If there was no Hacker
-- If there was no Split Function with time delay
-- etc...
-- If it can happen once it can happen again
-- No Satoshi, No Leaders, Just Raw Philosophy
-- Declaration of Indpendance + The Manifesto
-- Code is Law cannot be forked away!

-- ETH still pretends to follow Code is Law, even though some of their thought leaders realize this is a contradtiction
+The emergence of Ethereum Classic was miraculous in many ways, both in circumstance and substance.
+Had it not been for The DAO, The Reentrancy Bug, The Hacker, The Split Function Time Limit, The Hard Fork Debate Coordination Trap, The Hard Fork itself, and of course the brave and handsome/beautiful supporters of ETC, without this series of profoundly improbable events, the world would not be blessed with a truly decentralized Smart Contract platform that champions _Code is Law_.

+Ethereum Classic itself also has many miraculous properties that are impossible to conjour up artificially.
+With a commitment to _Code is Law_, no centralized foundation, an "ultrafair distribution", and a community who self-select based on concern for principles over financial interests, ETC stands highger even than the Bitcoin Standard on many of the pillars of decentralization, giving ETC one of greatest potentials of all blockchains for sovereign grade censorship resistance and the reality-bettering power it unleashes.

+The circumstances of Etheruem Classic's emergence are so rare that they are unlikely to ever happen again; Ethereum Classic, being the first to demonstrate the power of _Code is Law_ and the danger of pushing for controvertial hard forks, serves as a warning to prevent similar situations from happening in the future, making ETC the only chain likely to acheive these properties.

+### Replay Attacks

+- intentionally did not implement replay attack protection
+- Nowadays, thanks to the fork, blockchains include a ChainID, which is specified in each transaction to prevent them from being relayed to other chains

 ## The Chain of Liars and Theives